BurnsCapital/MultiPass/README.md

 ![Lilu Dallas](https://s-media-cache-ak0.pinimg.com/564x/54/f5/68/54f568be0db4765002160044ce099d89.jpg)x
 ## Abstract
-A simple method of maintaining a list of social media accounts with the abality to verify ownership uising a smart contract on the Ehtereum classic chain. s
+A simple method of maintaining a list of social media accounts with the ability to verify ownership using a smart contract on the Ethereum classic chain.
+Multi pass accounts are anchored to social media accounts by linking to a post declaring the multi pass exists.
+A simple zK proofing system for indicating ownership is built in with the verifier function.
+Only the person in control of the owner key can update the verifier text.
+This can be used to prove active ownership of all accounts.

 ## Deploying
 Some steps to deploy on parity
-1) copy and paste contractx
+1) copy and paste contract
 2) deploys
-3) add Owner infox
+3) add Owner info
 4) start adding accounts
+## Anchoring posts
+A post on a social media site referencing your multipass that is stored on the multi pass.
+I.E. the url from a tweet indicating  control of multipass contract at 0x…. that is stored on ones multi pass
 ## Verifying
-If someone wishes to verify an identiy, the owner gives the contract address and the verifyer uses the user ABI
+Multi pass addresses are intended to be shared.
+An owner can prove that they are in control of a multi pass by use of the verify() function.
+Example:
+Victor and Paula are on a new social media site together.
+Paula is famous and she has many impersonators.
+Victor would like Paula to show proof that she is, in fact, the real Paula.
+Victor knows that the real Paula has social media accounts sm(1), sm(2), sm(n).
+The real Paula has made anchoring posts on all of her sm sites as part of establishing her multi pass.
+And Victor knows the real Paula’s multi pass contract.
+In order to test Paula, Victor gives her a phrase to change the verifying phrase on the multi pass too, and watches the contract for the change.
+Only the owner of the multi pass can change the verifying phrase.
+If the phrase changes, Victor can better trust that Paula is in fact real.
+Repeating this process ensures victor that the Paula he is in contact with is most likely the real Paula.

 ## Terms